 A campaign that’s targeted correctly will help you warm up a cold audience, and eventually, those users are going to start searching for your brand on Google.

-Most of the users on Facebook who see your ads, if targeted correctly, are already going to have some pre-existent interest in your offer.
+Most of the users on Facebook who see your ads, if targeted correctly, are already going to have some pre-existing interest in your offer.
 They just don’t know about your brand.

-So when they see your Facebook ad, discover what your brand is, and want to learn more, they naturally switch to Google to conduct a little research.
+So when they see your Facebook ad and discover what your brand is about, they want to learn more and naturally switch to Google to conduct a little research.

 This is great for a few reasons.
 First, instead of clicking your Facebook ad and ticking off some of your ad budget, they conduct an organic search instead.
 That means your ad continues to work on an ongoing basis.

 The key here is to use your brand name as a keyword in your Google Ads, and use similar messaging across both channels.
 That way when someone sees your second Google ad after the Facebook ad, they know where to click.